 What they had become was what the wind without a storm had left behind.
 Now that the wind had passed everything was, again, silent and calm.
 The blue sky above the houses on Pierrepont Street in Brooklyn Heights were beginning to emerge from the fading smoke as the breeze of the harbor shifted the plume away from us, moving it north, uptown, into Manhattan, leaving the Heights again as an elite enclave, above and to the side of New York City.

 The yellow flecks remained, resting like small stars on the surface of everything in the Heights for three days until the first rains came on a late afternoon to wash them away.
 I walked out into that rain and back down Pierrepont Street to the Promenade where for months yet to come the fires would burn across the river.

 The rain came straight down that day.
 There was no wind.
 As I walked down the sidewalk I noticed the rainwater washing those yellow flecks off the trees and the buildings and moving down the gutter to the drains that would take it on to the harbor and on to the sea.
-And that water was — for only a minute or so before it ran clear — golden.
+And that water was — for only a minute or so before it ran clear — gold.